 - Track record of quality service over a long period of time (10 years is our recommended minimum)

-- Outstanding service toward a pivotal project
+- Outstanding service toward a pivotal project with regional impact

 - Initiating and maintaining relationships with diverse organizations